-- I. The method for shareholders to attend the video conference and exercise their rights. - II.
-The handling method when the video conference platform or participation in the manner of video conference fails due to force majeure, such as natural disasters or incidents and the following shall at least be included: - (I) The date for the postponement or re-convening when the aforesaid continuous failure that cannot be eliminated and thus a postponement or re-convening is required. - (II) The shareholders who have not registered to attend the first shareholders' meeting must not attend the postponed or re-convened meeting. - (III) Where the Company convenes the video-assisted shareholders' meetings and when the video meeting is discontinued, if the total attending shares still meet the statutory quorum for the shareholders' meeting commencement after deducting the shares held by the shares attending the meeting via video conference, the meeting shall continue; the shares held by the shares attending the meeting via video conferencing shall be included in the total shares of the attending shareholders, but deemed abstaining for all proposals in the concerned shareholders' meeting. - (IV) The handling method where the results of all proposal are announced but the extraordinary motions are not addressed. - III.
-Where the Company convenes the video shareholders' meetings, the proper alternatives provided for the shareholders having difficulties attending in the manner of a video conference shall be specified. - Article 7 If a shareholder meeting is convened by the Board of Directors, the chairperson of the board shall chair the meeting.
+- I. The method for shareholders to attend the video conference and exercise their rights. - II.The handling method when the video conference platform or participation in the manner of video conference fails due to force majeure, such as natural disasters or incidents and the following shall at least be included: - (I) The date for the postponement or re-convening when the aforesaid continuous failure that cannot be eliminated and thus a postponement or reconvening is required. - (II) The shareholders who have not registered to attend the first shareholders' meeting must not attend the postponed or re-convened meeting. - (III) Where the Company convenes the video-assisted shareholders' meetings and when the video meeting is discontinued, if the total attending shares still meet the statutory quorum for the shareholders' meeting commencement after deducting the shares held by the shares attending the meeting via video conference, the meeting shall continue; the shares held by the shares attending the meeting via video conferencing shall be included in the total shares of the attending shareholders, but deemed abstaining for all proposals in the concerned shareholders' meeting. - (IV) The handling method where the results of all proposal are announced but the extraordinary motions are not addressed. - III.
+Where the Company convenes the video shareholders' meetings, the proper alternatives provided for the shareholders having difficulties attending in the manner of a video conference shall be specified.
+Except for the circumstances specified in Article 44-9, Paragraph 6 of the Guidelines for Shareholder Services of Publicly Listed Companies, the company shall provide shareholders with connection equipment and necessary assistance.
+Additionally, the company should specify the period during which shareholders can apply and other relevant matters that should be noted. - Article 7 If a shareholder meeting is convened by the Board of Directors, the chairperson of the board shall chair the meeting.
 When the chairperson is on leave or for any reason unable to exercise the powers of office, the vice chairperson shall act in place of the chairperson; if there is no vice chairperson or the vice chairperson also is on leave or for any reason unable to exercise the powers of office, the chairperson shall appoint one of the managing directors to act as chair, or, if there are no managing directors, one of the directors shall be appointed to act as chair.
 Where the chairperson does not make such a designation, the managing directors or the directors shall select from among themselves one person to serve as chair.